Rake’s Honour (Steamy)

 or Rake’s Redemption (Less Steamy)

-What’s a girl to do when she has no money but is burdened by the expectation of marrying well?
+What’s a girl to do when she has no money but must marry well?

 When her father has died a debtor and her reprobate brother is intent on gambling away what little else remains?

 When her feather-brained sister risks the family reputation by succumbing to any lure cast her way?

 Why, her mother, Lady Brightwell, has just the plan!
 Her intelligent, beautiful daughter is to be sacrificed to a lecherous baron with gout and carbuncles in order to keep the family in the manner to which they’ve become accustomed.

 Lady Brightwell’s daughter Fanny might be intelligent and beautiful.
 But she’s also rebellious, clever and strong-willed.